hanselcarter/form-be/express-lambda/README.md

 - `REFRESH_TOKEN_SECRET` - Secret key for refresh tokens (default: "your-refresh-token-secret-key")
 - `REFRESH_TOKEN_EXPIRATION` - Refresh token expiration time (default: "7d")
 - `PORT` - Port for local development (default: 3000)

+**Note:** This implementation uses hardcoded default values for simplicity.
+In a production environment, you should:

+1. Use AWS Secrets Manager or Parameter Store for sensitive values
+2. Set up proper environment variable handling with dotenv or similar tools
+3. Never commit secrets to your repository
+4. Consider using a configuration service for managing environment-specific settings

 ## Security Notes